Stephen Colbert once again calls out former boss Les Moonves over new allegations

 "The Late Show" host then kicked off his monologue by roasting his former boss.

-"As you may have heard, the head of his network, Leslie Moonves, was forced to step down yesterday.
+"As you may have heard, the head of this network, Leslie Moonves, was forced to step down yesterday.
 This came after a second Ronan Farrow expose featured more women accusing him of sexual harassment and assault," Colbert said.
 "It's never a good sign when you're a subject of a Ronan Farrow double dip."

 CNN was granted exclusive access to the taping of "The Late Show," which is set to air in late night on Monday.